You may need to rescue a swimmer when their health is flagging, or it becomes clear that they will not make it to their destination.

 - Holler

-When a pilot has a distressed swimmer hanging onto their craft (kayaks and SUPs should make the swimmer grab the bow, if the swimmer attempts to hang onto the side they could tip the pilot over),
+Kayaks and SUPs should ask the swimmer grab the bow.
+If the swimmer attempts to hang onto the side they could tip you over

 If a swimmer pauses for too long, their core temperature will start to drop.
-If help is not readily available, keep the swimmer swimming.
-Many swimmers will know the phrase “Shut Up and Swim.”
+If help is not readily available, encourage the swimmer to keep swimming.
+When swimmers start to feel cold, they can become nervous and eager to get out, even though they may have much more inside.
+Don’t be afraid to tell the swimmer to “Shut Up and Swim” while your attract help.
 Tell them to swim 25 or 50 strokes and kick, too.

 SUP Flip Rescue